Documentation

 Setting Name Data Type Default Value Description

 App Identifier API Key string Your app’s App Identifier API Key can be found in your Braze dashboard in Developer Console > API Settings > Identification > Identifier.
-This value is used for certain API calls to Braze (e.g. Push Token) and also used to intialize the Braze SDK via the client side kit
+This value is used for certain API calls to Braze (e.g. Push Token) and also used to initialize the Braze SDK via the client side kit

 External Identity Type enum Customer ID The mParticle User Identity Type to forward as an External ID to Braze.